-Given all of the financial challenges that we must confront in FY 11/12, we are happy to present you with a budget that maintains our level of service and does not increase the property tax rate to our citizens.
+Given all of the financial challenges that we must confront in FY 2011/12, we are happy to present a budget that maintains our current levels of service and does not increase the property tax rate to our citizens.
 I should emphasize that this administrative/financial plan could not have been accomplished without the commitment and creativity of our department heads and their staffs.
-In addition, the budget document is the product of the hard work of Duane Pitcher, Carol Collings, Sharon Hjortshoj, Bob Kindred, and Sheila Lundt.
+In addition, I want to acknowledge Duane Pitcher, Carol Collings, Sharon Hjortshoj, Bob Kindred, and Sheila Lundt for their hard work in producing this budget document.